tsaixingwei/micro-authentication-starter/README.md

 # micro-authentication-starter

-small starter project for a REST api with Authentication
+small starter project for a REST api with Authentication using username and password and generating JWT.

 ### included